TIMOTHY1498/spam-detection-api-py/README.md

 url = '' # List message that used for the AI Training, please use your own!
 ```

+By the way, the hosted API link is `23.88.73.88:35922`
 To use the API, Create a post request as same as this example:

 ```json
 {